BenjaminKyamanywa/playground/ground_013/typescript_notes.md

 red.r = 255; // set the color red  to 255.
 const redValue = red.r; // read what the red value is equivalent to.

+// example with constructor usage class Dimension = {
+  length: number;
+  width: number;
+  height: number

+  // define our constructor
+  constructor() {
+    // this keyword helps us instantiate our constructors for each class property this.length = 0;
+    this.width = 0;
+    this.height = 0;
+  }
+}

 ```